topera/poc-quartz-chain/README.md

 This hello world is a Rest Client and a Rest Server at same time.

 How to test
-* $ gradle TODO....
+* $ gradle war
-* get generated war from TODO and deploy it.
+* get generated war from build/libs/gradle-rest-jaxrs-hello-world-1.0.war and deploy it.
 * Access: http://localhost:8080/api/playlist

 Rest Server